hazzuk/compose-backupdate/README.md

 > [!WARNING]
 > This script is provided as-is, without any warranty.
 Use it at your own risk.

-> [!NOTE]
+> [!IMPORTANT]
-> Install command and script must be run with root permissions.
+> The install command and the script must be run with root permissions.

 ```bash
 bash -c 'curl -fsSL -o /bin/backupdate https://raw.githubusercontent.com/hazzuk/compose-backupdate/refs/heads/main/backupdate.sh && chmod +x /bin/backupdate'